 - The software is primarily written in C++ but utilizes Python and R to maximize its data mining functionalities.

 One of the best Linux data mining software for researchers and engineers, DataMelt offers a comprehensive set of powerful yet flexible functionalities for analyzing big datasets.

 It is arguably among the most convenient data mining platform for beginners looking forward to boosting their data science careers.
 Formerly known as SCaVis, this enigmatic data mining software binds enormous open-source software packages into a coherent interface.

 Features of DataMelt

 - DataMelt implements a substantial amount of its data manipulation and plotting tools in Java and utilizes Jython for scripting purposes.

-- Powerful Python macros have been used to enable data scientists to visualize real-world data, histograms, and 3D structures.
+- Powerful Python macros have enabled data scientists to visualize real-world data, histograms, and 3D structures.

-- The open source licensing of this data mining software for Linux allows data scientists to extend the software as they require.
+- The open source licensing of this data mining software for Linux allows data scientists to extend the software as required.

 Rattle (the R Analytic Tool To Learn Easily) is a free data mining software that provides a powerful interface to R’s data mining and binary classification functionalities.
 It also provides a handy business intelligence suite known as RStat for corporations and data scientist professionals.
 Rattle allows users to import datasets from either CSV files or ODBC and explore them to model their data mining solutions.

 - Rattle enables data scientists to develop and analyze complex data models and export them either as PMML (predictive modeling markup language) or as scores.